dogecoinfoundation/dogecoin.com/content/dogepedia/how-tos/operating-a-node/index.md

 - In the router's control panel, configure port forwarding, forwarding all inbound traffic to port 22556 from your router to the static IP you assigned to the machine running Dogecoin Core.

 #### Open Port 22556 in your firewall configuration
 Finally, in some setups and operating systems, you will also need to open port 22556 in the machine where Dogecoin Core is installed.
 The instructions to do so vary from operating system to operating system.
+Some antivirus software might include a firewall - refer to the manual provided by the developer.

 - [Windows 10 & 11 Instructions](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-firewall/create-an-inbound-port-rule)
 - [macOS Instructions (usually unnecessary; the firewall is disabled by default)](https://support.apple.com/en-us/HT201642)